Domestic Workshop M50.14–16

 A copy of the 2014 fieldwork report as recently published in the Journal of Glass Studies can be downloaded here.

-An overview over the 2017 excavations can be read on the website of the Egypt Exploration Society, and the preliminary report can be found here.
+An overview over the 2017 excavations can be read on the website of the Egypt Exploration Society, and the excavation and post-excavation analysis reports (2018, 2019, 2020) can be found here.

-The 2017 fieldwork was made possible through a generous Fieldwork and Research Grant from the Egypt Exploration Society.
+The 2017 fieldwork and the 2018-20 seasons of post-excavation analysis were made possible through two generous Fieldwork and Research Grants from the Egypt Exploration Society.

 Great Aten Temple

-Until 2012 I was a member of the Gurob Harem Palace Project, a collaborative international team of archaeologists led by the University of Liverpool, University of Copenhagen and University College London, studying the urban and funerary remains at the 'harem town' of Mer-wer at the site of Gurob (or Medinet el-Ghurob) in the southern Faiyum region of Egypt.
+Until 2012 I was a member of the Gurob Harem Palace Project, a collaborative international team of archaeologists conducted on behalf of the University of Liverpool, University of Copenhagen and University College London, studying the urban and funerary remains at the 'harem town' of Mer-wer at the site of Gurob (or Medinet el-Ghurob) in the southern Faiyum region of Egypt.

 At Gurob I have been responsible for the excavation of the workshop IA 1, which coincides with Brunton and Engelbach's Industrial Area .
 This workshop is located to the north-east of the palace.
 In 2010 I began the excavation of a large kiln, which was probably used for the production of pottery in the New Kingdom (see below).
 During the 2012 season I was able to clean and define a second kiln, and to excavate some related features, all of which most probably belonged to this industrial complex.